-Celebrating Hispanic Heritage month is a beautiful opportunity to bring in cultural knowledge about Hispanic influencers in your community.
+Celebrating Hispanic Heritage Month (HHM) is a beautiful opportunity to bring in cultural knowledge about Hispanic influencers in your community.
 What are some ways you implement Hispanic awareness in the classroom?

 Foster a sense of community in the class by using this event to talk about different types of cultures.
 Besides using posters, videos, essays, and other projects, focus on the relevance of this annual event.

-Many cities celebrate Hispanic Heritage month by displaying art exhibits, festivals, and music.
+Many cities celebrate heritage month by displaying art exhibits, festivals, and music.

 Here are a few suggestions to build your knowledge about this cultural event in your classroom: